Discord-Oxygen/Discord-ExpireBot/README.md

 # Discord-ExpireBot

 This Bot allows you to let roles expire.
 If you set e.g. the @voted role to 12h, the role will get removed automatically 12h after obtaining.
 This is individual to all users on the guild.
 It also saves the obtaining time into a JSON File, so if the Bot gets temporary offline, it can handle this.
-This branch is the original code with some bugfixes, but no improvments.
-I'd recomend using the main branch
+This branch is the original code, its tested and works.
+But I won't add new features and won't fix minor bugs.
+See this bracnhe as "Archieved".
+I recomend using the main branch.

 ## Credit
 This branch is the original code, not made by me.